AlexDlape/DeepLearning-Nanodegree-Udacity/P5_ Generate Faces/README.md

 ## Submission
   1. Ensure you've passed all the unit tests in the notebook.
   2. Ensure you pass all points on the rubric.
-  3. When you're done with the project, please save the notebook as an HTML file.
-You can do this by going to the File menu in the notebook      and choosing "Download as" > HTML.
-Ensure you submit both the Jupyter Notebook and its HTML version together.
+  3. When you're done with the project, please save the notebook as an HTML __file__.
+You can do this by going to the File menu in the notebook      and choosing "Download as" > HTML. __Ensure you submit both the Jupyter Notebook and its HTML version together__.
   4. Follow the rest of the file submission instructions after clicking ```Submit``` on the last page of this lesson.